hyphacoop/handbook/guides/voicemail.md

 - Remotely
   1. Call the number `4378876936`
-  1. Wait for the intro audio to finish followed by a 1 second pause
+  2. Wait for the intro audio to finish followed by a 1 second pause
-  1. When the audio resumes press `*`
+  3. When the audio resumes press `*`
-  1. Listen and confirm you hear the prompt `Extension 3101, password`
+  4. Listen and confirm you hear the prompt `Extension 3101, password`
-  1. Enter our password followed by #: in our shared password manager Passbolt
+  5. Enter our password followed by #: <in our shared password manager Bitwarden

 - SIP client:
   Dial `*98`